Tape trading: Video

 A related phenomenon of videotape trading also existed, to redistribute underground films in specialty genres such as cult films, foreign films or pornography, as well as episodes of professional wrestling and television game shows, which until the 1970s were routinely destroyed and thus very few episodes of most series from that era remain.

-The cult sc-fi comedy series Mystery Science Theater 3000, which was broadcast on the then-niche Comedy Central cable channel and was often unable to repeat episodes due to rights disputes over the movies they made fun of, contained an explicit instruction in its closing credits to "keep circulating the tapes" which helped the show build and maintain its fanbase.
+The cult sci-fi comedy series Mystery Science Theater 3000, which was broadcast on the then-niche Comedy Central cable channel and was often unable to repeat episodes due to rights disputes over the movies they made fun of, contained an explicit instruction in its closing credits to "keep circulating the tapes" which helped the show build and maintain its fanbase.

 Independent wrestling events, foreign wrestling and C-shows from the WWF and WCW were often not archived as much as their mainstream wrestling shows and matches, even up to and during the late 1990s and early 2000s boom period.
-C-shows such as WWF Shotgun Saturday Night had several months worth of episodes that were considered lost media for decades before tape traders uploaded them to YouTube.
+Several months of episodes of C-shows such as WWF Shotgun Saturday Night were presumed lost for decades until tape traders and collectors uploaded them to YouTube and Internet Archive.

-Some wrestlers, such as "Dr. Death" Steve Williams, encouraged fans to record the shows they were on as a way to both promote the company and to preserve the wrestlers' legacies.
+Some wrestlers, such as "Dr. Death" Steve Williams, encouraged fans to record their shows as a way to both promote the company and to preserve the wrestlers' legacies.
 At this point in Williams' career, he had suffered an infamous injury and then appeared primarily on WWF B-shows and C-shows upon healing.
-In January 2000, Williams sought a new start in All Japan Pro Wrestling (AJPW), where he was previously successful in the early 1990s and was the company's champion in 1994.
-In a promo right at the start of a syndicated edition of an AJPW pay-per-view, aired on September 2, 2000, Williams reflected negatively about the WWF and the style at the time, then speaking about his future in AJPW, "Don't turn off that TV.
+In January 2000, Williams returned to his home promotion of All Japan Pro Wrestling (AJPW).
+In a promo at the start of a syndicated edition of an AJPW pay-per-view, aired on September 2, 2000, Williams reflected negatively about ECW, WCW and WWF and their style at the time, speaking about his future in AJPW, "Don't turn off that TV.
 Don't turn off your VCR tape.
 Start watching All Japan.
 New members.
-New faces.
-And the champion of the world, Triple Crown Championship.
-I, this year, will be Triple Crown Champion, Steve 'Dr. Death' Williams."
+New faces."